peakning/vector-CSP-with-affinity/README.md

 # vector-CSP-with-affinity
-vector cutting stock problem with affinity data is available
+This is the data of the paper \textit{vector cutting stock problem with affinity}